mxagar/computer_vision_udacity/03_Advanced_CV_and_DL/CVND_Advanced_CV_and_DL.md

 - Forget gate: useless parts of previous long-term memory are forgotten, creating a lighter long-term memory
 - Learn gate: previous short-term memory and current event are learned
 - Remember gate: we mix the light long-term memory with forgotten parts and the learned information to form the new long-term memory
-- Use gate: similarly, we mix the light long-term memory with forgotten parts and the learned information to form the new short-term memory
+- Use gate: similarly, we mix the light long-term memory with forgotten parts and the learned information to form the new short-term memory.

 ![LSTM gates](./pics/LSTM_gates.png)